mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### 112

 ```
-for the world’s transportation hub, linking to grav-ports at other cities.
+for the world's transportation hub, linking to grav-ports at other cities.
 The commercial sector is not large at the downport, as most business is
 conducted in orbit.
 The majority of cargoes that pass through the highport
 are split up and loaded onto ships to be taken to distant destinations;
-only a small proportion descends to Mertactor’s surface.
+only a small proportion descends to Mertactor's surface.
 ```

 ```
 The orbital port is a large installation, with subdivisions according to
 function.
-A portion of the station is taken up with facilities for the world’s
+A portion of the station is taken up with facilities for the world's
 system protection flotilla.
 Not coincidentally this is located next to the
 private section reserved for the ruling elite and a small number of favored
 merchant ship and liner operators.
-The ‘Imperial Quarter’ of the station
+The 'Imperial Quarter' of the station
 is in fact its largest component, serving trade ships from Glisten and ore
 transport shuttles from planetside.
-The ‘Border Quarter’, as it is known,
+The 'Border Quarter', as it is known,
 is dedicated to serving cross-border traffic.
 It is well secured and smartly
 operated, carrying out customs checks and spaceworthiness inspections
 on vessels crossing into or out of the Imperium.
 ```

 ```
-Mertactor’s highport is a favored entry point to the Imperium for
+Mertactor's highport is a favored entry point to the Imperium for
 legitimate and large-scale commercial traffic, not least because
 its checks are stringent.
 A vessel that can show it came in through
 Mertactor will avoid further checks deeper in the Imperium, whereas
-one that bypassed the ‘gatekeeper’ might have its paperwork inspected
+one that bypassed the 'gatekeeper' might have its paperwork inspected
 on several occasions thereafter.
 ```

 ```
-Mertactor’s yards and repair works are likewise a popular place for
+Mertactor's yards and repair works are likewise a popular place for
 non-Imperial vessels to receive maintenance or have new components
 fitted.
 Work is always done to a high standard and Mertactor stamps on
 the component listing can help a vessel retain its resale value.
 Just as